KDahir247/Odin-Journey/README.md

 playing around and learning Odin lang.
 Small game I am working on with sdl and Odin lang.

-Working on cleaning solution & teleport system.
+Working on cleaning solution & ldtk level parsing.

 <br/>
 (Sprite sheet not included, since it is paid. asset are at https://itch.io/s/88220/the-dark-series-bundle)